 London is pretty chilly all year round, not too hot, not too cold compared to other European cities.
 A winter visit, however, will show a freezing side of London you never thought about.

 Time flies… I haven’t met a single person who doesn’t use this all-too-common, banal phrase at least once in a couple of months.
 I’m not an exception.
-Even though I try to enjoy every moment of my life without feeling any regrets about the time missed, once in a blue moon “Where did all this time go?
+Even though I try to enjoy every moment of my life without feeling any regrets about the time missed, once in a blue moon the phrases like “Where did all this time go?
 Gosh, it flies so fast.” come out of my mouth.
 These two sentences appear in my lexicon more frequently at the end of the year.
-This it the time when I tend to meticulously evaluate what was accomplished.
+It’s the time when I tend to meticulously evaluate what was accomplished.
 Photo diaries become especially useful in reminding me about all the places we visited and reliving some special moments from the past 12 months over and over again.
-I still get that pinch-me-moment every time our little “Freezing London” picture collection looks back at me from the screen of my space grey MacBook.
+With that being said, I still get that pinch-me-moment every time our little Freezing London photo diary looks back at me from the screen of my MacBook.

 First Impression of London

 However, what was waiting for us less than an hour later was… hmm… disappointing.
-Our hotel room was, to put it nicely, beyond the standards of such a classy city.
+Our hotel room was, to put it nicely, beyond the standards of such a classy city as London.
 Two dormitory-look-like beds occupied most of the not particularly clean space.
 Tiny shelving, a couple of chairs, and counter desk by the window were pretty much the only furniture in the room.
-Definitely, it was not the best place to stay or start collecting pieces of any kind of photo diary.
-We had two options: either to dwell on our feelings of dissatisfaction and let them ruin the vacation or let them go and enjoy freezing London despite all the odds.
-We chose the second.
+Definitely, it was not the best place to stay or start collecting pieces of our Freezing London photo diary.
+Luckily, the room was not freezing.

-London is a Dream City, After All
+London is a Dream City, after all